wso2/ansible-sp/README.md

 ### 2. Customize the WSO2 Ansible scripts

 The templates that are used by the Ansible scripts are in j2 format in-order to enable parameterization.

-The `axis2.xml.j2` file is added under `roles/wso2sp/templates/carbon-home/repositoy/conf/axis2/`, in order to enable customizations.
-You can add any other customizations to `custom.yml` under tasks of each role as well.

 #### Step 1
 Uncomment the following line in `main.yml` under the role you want to customize.